michaelkotlyar/FullFeatureX/README.md

 ## Testing
 `npm test`

 There are a few tests currently stored in `fullfeaturex/test/*.js`.
-Have a look at [mocha](https://mochajs.org/) and [chai](http://chaijs.com/) to see how to use this. [jscs](https://www.npmjs.com/package/jscs) and [jshint](https://www.npmjs.com/package/jshint) is also used to check for configurable coding syntax.
+Have a look at [mocha](https://mochajs.org/) and [chai](http://chaijs.com/) to see how to use this. [jscs](https://www.npmjs.com/package/jscs) and [jshint](https://www.npmjs.com/package/jshint) is used to check for configurable coding syntax. [nyc](https://www.npmjs.com/package/nyc) is used for testing coverage.

-This project has recently adopted [git-hooks](https://www.npmjs.com/package/git-hooks).
-This means that with every commit, the project will be fully tested beforehand to check if nothing has broken (only if there is any `*.js` files in the commit).
+This project uses [git-hooks](https://www.npmjs.com/package/git-hooks) and tests the project at every commit (only if there is any `*.js` files in the commit).

 ## Notes
 ### Preset accounts